How To Import Produce Into Canada

 - Ensure your produce is eligible for admission into Canada by referencing the CFIA Automated Import Reference System.

-- You are required to hold a Safe Foods For Canadians (SFCR) Import License and become a member of the Dispute Resolution Corporation (DRC).
+- You are required to hold a Safe Food For Canadians (SFCR) Import License and become a member of the Dispute Resolution Corporation (DRC).

 - Produce is subject to strict guidelines on labelling and packaging.